Mass killings under communist states: China

 Mao Zedong was the chairman of the Chinese Communist Party (CCP) which took control of China in 1949 until his death in September 1976.
-During this time, he instituted several reform efforts, the most notable of which were the Great Leap Forward and the Cultural Revolution.
+During his rule, he instituted several reform efforts, the most notable of them were the Great Leap Forward and the Cultural Revolution.
 In January 1958, Mao launched the second five-year plan, which was known as the Great Leap Forward.
-The plan was intended to expedite production and heavy industry as a supplement to economic growth similar to the Soviet model and the defining factor behind Mao's Chinese Marxist policies.
+The purpose of the plan was to use heavy industry to expedite the production of raw materials such as steel as a supplement to economic growth, similar to the Soviet model and the defining factor behind Mao's Chinese Marxist policies.
 Mao spent ten months touring the country in 1958 to gain support for the Great Leap Forward and inspect the progress that had already been made.
 What this entailed was the humiliation, public castigation and torture of all who questioned the leap.
 The five-year-plan first instituted the division of farming communities into communes.
 The Chinese National Program for Agricultural Development (NPAD) began to accelerate its drafting plans for the countries industrial and agricultural outputs.
 The drafting plans were initially successful as the Great Leap Forward divided the Chinese workforce and production briefly soared.

-Eventually CCP planners developed even more ambitious goals such as replacing the draft plans for 1962 with those for 1967 and the industries developed supply bottlenecks, but they could not meet the growth demands.
+Eventually, CCP planners developed even more ambitious goals such as replacing the draft plans for 1962 with those for 1967 and the industries developed supply bottlenecks, but they could not meet the growth demands.
 Rapid industrial development came in turn with a swelling of urban populations.
 Due to the furthering of collectivization, heavy industry production and the stagnation of the farming industry that did not keep up with the demands of population growth in combination with a year (1959) of unfortunate weather in farming areas, only 170 million tons of grain were produced, far below the actual amount of grain which the population needed.
 Mass starvation ensued and it was made even worse in 1960, when only 144 million tons of grain were produced, a total amount which was 26 million tons lower than the total amount of grain that was produced in 1959.
 The government instituted rationing, but between 1958 and 1962 it is estimated that at least 10 million people died of starvation.
 The famine did not go unnoticed and Mao was fully aware of the major famine that was sweeping the countryside, but rather than try to fix the problem he blamed it on counterrevolutionaries who were "hiding and dividing grain".
 Mao even symbolically decided to abstain from eating meat in honor of those who were suffering.